pvpeuve/home_assistant_IoT_server/README.md

 This repository excludes private credentials, secrets and SSL certificates for security reasons.

 If you want to replicate this project:
-- Replace `secrets.yaml` with your own version
+- Replace the default `secrets.yaml` with your own version containing secure credentials
-- Obtain your own DuckDNS token and configure `duckdns.conf`
+- Obtain your DuckDNS token and subdomain signing up at [🦆](https://www.duckdns.org/) and edit the `docker-compose.yml` file accordingly
-- Set up Let's Encrypt manually following the official documentation
+- Open ports `80` and `443` on your router and point them to your host machine
+- Create an inbound rule in your system firewall to allow HTTP and HTTPS traffic

 ## 🔧 Technologies Used
 - Docker (Container service)